 - Taxi users

-1. Push button makes car-ordering for customers less of a hassle
+1. A push button makes car-ordering for customers less of a hassle

 Yellow Checker Star Transportation, Whittlesea Blue Cab, Henderson Taxi and Desert Cab teamed up to operate a universal dispatch system.
 The system uses an internet-connected button called “Kabit” placed at participating businesses.

-An employee at the business presses the Kabit, which is hooked up directly to the internet and an order goes into the dispatch center.
-The computer system at the dispatch center then sends notification to the closest cabdriver that a customer is waiting to be picked up.
+An employee at the business presses the Kabit, which is hooked up directly to the internet and an order goes into the dispatch centre.
+The computer system at the dispatch centre then sends notification to the closest cabdriver that a customer is waiting to be picked up.

-There’s no need to make a phone call to the dispatch center which eliminates the waiting time.
+There’s no need to make a phone call to the dispatch centre which eliminates the waiting time.
 Kabit button has feedback lights to indicate patron when the order is processing.

-In a Government Technology magazine article Jonathan Schwartz of Yellow Checker Star tells that:
+In a Government Technology magazine article, Jonathan Schwartz of Yellow Checker Star says that:

 “More than 200 businesses, including the National Atomic Testing Museum, Range 702 and Eaglerider Motorcycle Rentals, have had the button placed in the first three months of the program, and the feedback has been overwhelmingly positive.

 People absolutely love it,” Schwartz said.
 “They like the fact that when a customer asks them to order a cab, they don’t have to waste their time getting on the phone, going through dispatch.
 They literally have to touch the button, that’s it.
 It’s that simple.”